odevices/docs/er-301/chains/index.md

 # Overview

-A chain is a sequence of [units](units) with signal coming in to the chain via a source, flowing through the units and then leaving the chain via a sink.
+A chain is a sequence of [units](/er-301/units) with signal coming in to the chain via a source, flowing through the units and then leaving the chain via a sink.
 All sinks have exactly one chain associated with them, making sinks and chains one-to-one.

 {% include figure.html
-  file="er-301/chain-anatomy/overview.png"
+  file="overview.png"
   caption="Anatomy of a (stereo) chain."
 %}